spedas/pyspedas/pyspedas/mms/README.md

 - Sun contamination is removed from FEEPS omni-directional spectrograms
 - FEEPS integral channels are removed from the telescope spectrogram data and included in their own tplot variables
 - FEEPS pitch angle distributions can be calculated using the routine `mms_feeps_pad`
+- EIS pitch angle distributions can be calculated using the routine `mms_eis_pad`
 - HPCA omni-directional spectrograms can be calculated using the routines `mms_hpca_calc_anodes` and `mms_hpca_spin_sum`
 - FPI and HPCA measurements can be adjusted to the center of the accumulation interval with the `center_measurement` keyword
 - Limit the CDF variables loaded with the `varformat` keyword